RAAllen/GitHubAPI/README.md

 # _GitHubAPI_

-#### _This is an application that will allow a user to input a city and get a variety of different types of information about the weather there.
+#### _This is an application that will allow a user to search GitHub for specific users and return all of their repos with descriptions to the user.
 It will use Javascript, Node, Bower and Sass.
-October 15, 2016_
+October 14, 2016_

 #### By _**Rebecca Allen**_